Materials-Consortia/OPTIMADE/optimade.rst

   - **query**: information on the query that was requested.
     It MUST be a dictionary with these fields:

-    - **representation**: a string with the part of the URL following the base URL.
+    - **representation**: a string with the part of the URL following the versioned base URL.

   - **api\_version**: a string containing the version of the API implementation.
   - **time\_stamp**: a timestamp containing the date and time at which the query was executed.